 Park City's reputation as a luxury destination is well documented, and there are endless things to do for those with a bottomless wallet or purse.
 But Park City is also a very community-minded enclave and both residents and visitors can take advantage of plenty of free activities offered throughout the year, especially in the summer.
 Following are five activities that should be a part of your summer bucket list, all of which cost absolutely nothing.

 Why pay upwards of $20 to get centered when you can join the good folks from lululemon (located at 333 Main St) for a free outdoor yoga class?
-Join certified local instructors for a little namaste at City Park every Tuesday at 6 p.m.
+Join certified local instructors for a little namaste at City Park every Tuesday at 6 p.m. starting the second week in June.
 Bring your own mat and layers as evenings in Park City can be chilly.
 For details, call 435.649.3485.

 Three of Park City's most beloved and well-executed museums--the Kimball Art Center, Alf Engen Ski Museum, and Eccles 2002 Olympic Winter Games Museum--are free and open to the public year-round.
-The Kimball's latest exhibit features the prints of world-renowned sculptor Richard Serra.
+Recent exhibitions at the Kimball include work from world-renowned sculptor Richard Serra, contemporary printmaker Nicole Pietrantoni, and multi-media artist Jimmi Toro.
 And the world-class Alf Engen Ski Museum and 2002 museum--housed at the Utah Olympic Park--include interactive touch screen displays, videos, virtual reality ski theater, games, and topographical maps.

 5. Outdoor concerts

 Sitting on a grassy hillside with a picnic dinner is a standard part of life in Park City, thanks in large part to Mountain Town Music, which programs venues ranging from Deer Valley Resort and the Farmer's Market to Woodenshoe Park in Peoa and the Dejoria Center in Kamas with local and regional acts on a weekly basis, free of charge.
 For a month-by-month glimpse of Mountain Town Music's free concert schedule, click here.
-Park City Mountain recently released its full roster of free summer concerts, which can be found here.
+Though they have not yet released the line-up, Park City Mountain will be offering free concerts every Friday from May 25 to September 1 in their village.